microsoft/fluentui/rfcs/convergence/global-theming.md

 2. This code in `useFluentProvider.ts`

 ```
+// NOTE: global theme has to come after parentTheme just for now because in the examples there is a parent
+// that will override the global.
+Need to figure out the right pattern here
-const mergedTheme = mergeThemes(mergeThemes(parentTheme, globalTheme || {}), theme);
+const mergedTheme = mergeThemes(mergeThemes(parentTheme, globalTheme), theme);
 ```

 mergeThemes only allows for two arguments, creating this ugly merging.
-As mentioned above the order is up for debate too
+As mentioned above the order is up for debate too, I had to hack it to make it work in the FluentProvider demo